Various Noda Time types have "broadly similar" types in the .NET

 to use Noda Time for everything.
 Noda Time attempts to shield you

-from using "the wrong kind of DateTime
+from using "the wrong kind of DateTime"

-All BCL type conversions to Noda Time types which have implicit calendar systems (LocalDateTime
+All BCL type conversions to Noda Time types which have implicit calendar systems (LocalDateTime etc) use

 the ISO-8601 calendar.